open-myschema/myschema/README.md

 Free and open content manager

-:contsruction: This package is under development.
+:construction: This package is under development.

 ## PHP Modules
 <ul>